 glass options block up to 95 percent of the sun’s ultra-violet rays.

-Besides window replacement, other appliances – big and small – can add a little “green” to your home.
-For example, exchanging a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR.
+Besides window replacement, other appliances – big and small – can add ”green” to your home.
+For example, exchanging a pre-1994 washing machine with an ENERGY STAR-certified model can save a homeowner $40 a year on energy bills will save on average 1,300 gallons over its lifetime, according to ENERGY STAR's website on dishwashers.

 For a cheaper way to save, simply change your light bulbs.
 ENERGY STAR certified light bulbs will use 70 to 90 percent less energy than traditional incandescent bulbs and are an ideal way to put the money that would be spent on utility bills back into your pocket.
 And while we’re discussing lighting…a good alternative to using artificial lighting is maximizing the natural lighting in your home.
 Windows bring in natural daylight, so you don’t have to have as many lights on in daylight hours.
 Open up those shades instead of flipping the light switch.